cypherpunk-academy/2064/en/026_2021_Beach cafe in Dahab.md

 Marlene turned back to her laptop.
 It was just so exciting.
-She had made some big strides in the last few days.
+She had made some significant strides in the last few days.
 She was able to draw a map of a computer network within the TAO, the elite hacker group in the NSA.
 She had added two more computers this morning.
 She was there in a very, very central place.